1952 Major League Baseball season

 The 1952 major league baseball season began on April 15, 1952.
 The regular season ended on September 28, with the Brooklyn Dodgers and New York Yankees as the regular season champions of the National League and American League, respectively.
 The postseason began with Game 1 of the 49th World Series on October 1 and ended with Game 7 on October 7.
 In the fourth iteration of this Subway Series World Series matchup, the Yankees defeated the Dodgers, four games to three, capturing their 15th championship in franchise history, and their fourth in a five-run World Series.
 This was the fourth World Series between the two teams.

-The 19th Major League Baseball All-Star Game was held on July 8 at Shibe Park in Philadelphia, Pennsylvania, hosted by the Philadelphia Phillies.
+The 19th All-Star Game was held on July 8 at Shibe Park in Philadelphia, Pennsylvania, hosted by the Philadelphia Phillies.
 The National League won, 3–2.
 To date, it was the only All-Star Game to be called early due to rain.

 The 1952 season would prove to be the final season of a 50-season run which saw no team relocate from one city to another, as the Boston Braves would move to Milwaukee, Wisconsin the following year as the Milwaukee Braves.
 1952 would also be Ford Frick's first full year as commissioner.